jsutixvdatascyj5/notes/README.md

 Second, always plan your day or week ahead of time.
 Write down your goals for the day and break them down into smaller tasks.
 Then, allocate time for each task during your working hours.
 Planning ahead will prevent you from getting overwhelmed by tasks and help to maintain a sense of control.
 It will also help ensure you have enough time to complete each tasks without feeling rushed.
  - 来自Helpful Assistant

+# 2024-02-14
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive to write clear, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize maintainability and understandability over premature optimization or unneeded ingenuity.
+Always keep in mind the KISS (Keep It Simple, Stupid) principle and YAGNI (You Aren't Gonna Need It) approach to minimize technical debt and maximize productivity."